BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Choice of SHA-256 Hash Primitive

-Envelope uses the SHA-256 digest algorithm, which is regarded as reliable and widely supported by many implementations in both software and hardware.
+Envelope uses the SHA-256 digest algorithm {{-SHA-256}}, which is regarded as reliable and widely supported by many implementations in both software and hardware.

 ### Well-Known Hashes